ellypeop/Dissertation/README.md

 [Markdown Support](https://www.jetbrains.com/help/pycharm/markdown.html)
 [PyCharm's Markdown rendering is beautiful.
 Is there a way to save it into a pdf or html file as is?](https://stackoverflow.com/questions/57309444/pycharms-markdown-rendering-is-beautiful-is-there-a-way-to-save-it-into-a-pdf)

+### 18/11/2024

+I've completed the explenations on the two papers and how they are applied to each of the diagrams.
+I can now move on with dedicating the next week to the evaulation of the project, allowing the final week for final adjustements, edits and inclusion of figures.

 ## Topics to Research